-Jan P. Smith has been working in a variety of positions in the film- and television industry on and off since 2006, mainly as cast member or technical crew.
+Jan P. Smith has been working in a variety of positions in the film- and television industry since 2006, sometimes as cast member but mainly (technical) crew.
 He moved to the United States after being offered a job as host and presenter for NCL.
 By the end of 2012, while living in New York, he specialized in photography and still imagery used in combination with cinematography aspects like lighting, grading and art direction.
 In the following years he gradually made a shift to being a director and producer.

 vraag mij voor

-Jan Smith is specialized and has a profound interest in period themed projects like the 30's or 40's, the American West and different war era's to name a few.
+Jan Smith is specialized and has a profound interest in period themed projects like the 30's or 40's, the American West and different war era's.